3 Great Places to Take a Maple Syrup Road Trip

-Ready for a unique April road trip?
-Explore the short—but sweet—maple sugar season in the great north!
+Ready for a unique spring road trip?
+Explore the short—but sweet—maple sugar season in the great north.

-Maple sugar season is short because there are just a few weeks each spring when sugar maple farmers—known as "sugarmakers"—get just the right weather (mid-20s at night, mid-to-high 40s and sunny during the day) for their maple trees to start producing the sweet sap that goes into maple syrup, maple sugar, and other products (even some adult beverages like Tap 357 Canadian Maple Rye Whisky).
-This year, sugarmakers are about three weeks behind because of colder-than-usual temperatures.
+Maple sugar season is short because there are just a few weeks each spring when sugar maple farmers—known as "sugarmakers"—get just the right weather (mid-20s at night, mid-to-high 40s and sunny during the day) for their maple trees to start producing the sweet sap that goes into maple syrup, maple sugar, and other products.
+Sugarmakers typically celebrate syrup season in mid-to-late March with tours of tapped trees and "sugarhouses" where maple sap is turned into syrup.

 Maple sugar season is sweet because, well, you will not believe the taste and aroma of pure maple syrup, sugar, and candies.
 Whether you're looking for a fun family outing or a romantic snugglefest, there's nothing quite like visiting a forest full of tapped trees and stopping by the "sugarhouse" to see the sap boiled and processed into syrup and sugar the way it's been done for centuries.
 (To produce one gallon of maple syrup, sugarmakers must boil down about 40 gallons of sap.)
 You might even get a sleigh ride or steam train ride around the farm, and, of course samples of syrups and candies.

 Some of the best places for a maple syrup road trip are: